Looking for top places to visit in Provence, France? Check out our Provence guide with tips on the best things to do in Provence + map.

 4. Roussillon

 Not far from Gordes is the village of Roussillon, where you can stroll among picturesque houses in orange, red and pink hues.
-In the centre there is a sundial, a 19th-century bell tower and several galleries.
+In the centre there is a sundial, a bell tower from the 19th century and several galleries.

-On the edge of Roussillon, hidden in the woods, there are ochre quarries that you can walk along a path with wooden walkways.
+There are ochre quarries hidden in the woods on the edge of Roussillon, which you can walk along a path with wooden walkways.
 The circuit around the quarries will take you about 40 minutes.
 There are paid parking and toilets a short distance from the quarries.
 It’s quite a touristy place, but definitely worth seeing on the way around.

 Guests can dine at La Grappe de Raisin with a terrace and views of Roussillon.
 Or at Restaurant David at the ochre cliffs.
 If you make a reservation for the evening, you’ll have a view of the cliffs as they change the bar as the sun sets.